Evidence-Based Ethics and Mental Health Research with Prisoners

 This project is funded by the National Institute of Mental Health (Grant #R01MH082872)

 For additional information and project updates, please visit our website:

-This proposal focuses on 1) how researchers and IRB members interpret and apply ethical principles of autonomy, justice, and beneficence in mental health research with prisoners; 2) how researchers and IRB members interpret and apply regulatory safeguards for mental health research with prisoners; 3) ways in which policies and structural environments of correctional systems (including prisons and jails) create ethical challenges that must be addressed by mental health researchers and IRBs; and 4) ways in which ethical safeguards and oversight affect mental health research with prisoners.
-This project will use sequential qualitative and quantitative phases to examine ethical challenges, responsibilities, and solutions regarding the conduct and oversight of mental health research with prisoners.
+This project focuses on 1) how researchers and IRB members interpret and apply ethical principles of autonomy, justice, and beneficence in mental health research with prisoners; 2) how researchers and IRB members interpret and apply regulatory safeguards for mental health research with prisoners; 3) ways in which policies and structural environments of correctional systems (including prisons and jails) create ethical challenges that must be addressed by mental health researchers and IRBs; and 4) ways in which ethical safeguards and oversight affect mental health research with prisoners.
+This project is using sequential qualitative and quantitative phases to examine ethical challenges, responsibilities, and solutions regarding the conduct and oversight of mental health research with prisoners.